-If you’re a brash millennial who doesn’t play by the rules and lives off of your parents’ money to survive, RB Leipzig may be the team for you.
+If you’re a brash millennial who doesn’t play by the rules, lives off of your parents’ money to survive and tells people to call you by a nickname you gave yourself rather than your real name, the RB Leipzig is the team for you.

 Very new to the football scene, RB Leipzig was only founded in 2009.
-This is considered young as some German football teams have been around since the 19th century.
+This is considered young as many German football teams have been around since the 19th century.

 Energy drink maker Red Bull initiated the club, hence the name RB Leipzig.
-But because sponsors aren’t allowed in the names of football clubs, RB Leipzig is also called RasenBallsport Leipzig.
+But because sponsors aren’t allowed in the names of football clubs, RB Leipzig is also called RasenBallsport Leipzig (grass ball sport Leipzig).

-These guys are so hated that fans of one opposing club threw a decapitated bull's head from the stand at a game last year.
+These guys are so hated that fans of one opposing club threw a decapitated bull's head from the stand at a game in their first year.

 So if you, too, have sensed feelings of annoyance and jealousy from people at how young you are and how fast you’ve garnered success, you might feel right at home cheering on RB Leipzig.

-If you're in it for the long haul, Borussia Dortmund - a first division club going strong with 145,000 members and the highest average attendance at home games of any football club in the world - is your best bet.
+If either of these two categories appeal to you, then Borussia Dortmund - a first division club with 145,000 members and the highest average attendance at home games of any football club in the world - is your best bet.

-The fact that the team has a total of eight Bundesliga championships under their belt doesn't even matter.
-What matters is that that they’ve been around for over 100 years, they’re respected and well-liked and most importantly, they have people like you who they’re proud to call true fans.
+What matters to you is that that they’ve been around for over 100 years, they’re respected and well-liked and most importantly, they have people like you who they’re proud to call true fans.

 Everyone knows they’re the most “successful” football club in Germany.
-Besides, not only have they won the most amount of Bundesliga championships, they’ve claimed the title consecutively over the past five years.
+Besides, not only have they won the most amount of Bundesliga championships - 30 titles, which is well ahead of equal second-placed Dortmund and Gladbach with five - they’ve claimed the title consecutively over the past nine years.

 Their budgets are huge so they can afford to pay for well-known football stars.
 And even their slogan Mia san mia which is Bavarian for “We are who we are” has a slight air of arrogance to it.
 But hey, we won’t blow your cover if you’re also into the whole old money, aristocratic thing.

-Since FC Bayern München could very well win the Bundesliga tournament again this upcoming season and you’d just rather play it safe, we promise we won’t tell if you decide to become a bandwagoner, err, fan.
+Since FC Bayern München will win the Bundesliga tournament again this upcoming season and you’d just rather play it safe, we promise we won’t tell if you decide to become a bandwagoner, err, fan.

 Are you someone who procrastinates on all of your assignments at university, gets by on mediocre marks and somehow manages to pass all your exams?